huggingface/transformers/docs/source/tokenizer_summary.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Splitting a text into smaller chunks is a task that is harder than it looks, and there are multiple ways of doing so.
 For instance, let's look at the sentence ``"Don't you love 🤗 Transformers?
-We sure do."`` A simple way of tokenizing
+We sure do."``

+.. raw:: html

+   <iframe width="560" height="315" src="https://www.youtube.com/embed/nhJxYji1aho" title="YouTube video player"
+   frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope;
+   picture-in-picture" allowfullscreen></iframe>

-this text is to split it by spaces, which would give:
+A simple way of tokenizing this text is to split it by spaces, which would give:

 .. code-block::